 Carnegie Museums of Art and Natural History offer pre-camp care hours for children ages 6–13 enrolled in camps.
 Sessions include age-appropriate activities and games.

 Discover more about your favorite dinosaurs!
-Get an up-close look at real fossils in the exhibition Dinosaurs in Their Time.
+Get an up-close look at real fossils in the Kamin Hall of Dinosaurs.
 Find out where these big bones came from and learn all about prehistoric animals.
 Dig for replica bones like a real paleontologist, make fossil casts, and study authentic dinosaur specimens.
-Learn about the creatures that roamed with the dinosaurs—early mammals, birds, reptiles, amphibians, and insects.
+Learn about the creatures that roamed with the dinosaurs —early mammals, birds, reptiles, amphibians, and insects.

 Carnegie Museums of Art and Natural History offer post-camp care hours for children ages 6–13 enrolled in camps.
 Sessions include age-appropriate outdoor activities, games, and library visits—all in a relaxed, fun atmosphere.
 A light snack is provided at post-camp care.